 The gourd is filled roughly half-to-three-quarters with dried yerba leaves, then the individual preparing it covers the top and shakes it to achieve a desired consistency.

 The straw is then placed into the gourd along with a small drop of cold water.
-Once it settles, hot - but not boiling - water is added and voila!
+Once the cold water wets the leaves and settles, hot - but not boiling - water is then added and voila!
+First-time drinkers of mate may find the taste a little too bitter and you can add some honey or sugar to sweeten it, but purists may frown upon that practice.

 Gourds and straws can be quite ornate, with silver traditionally used.